 The Higher Education Policy Institute gave this rough estimation of international students’ contribution to the UK’s economy under their report named “The costs and benefits of international students by parliamentary constituency”.
 By comparing the cost of hosting the actual number of international students and the economic profit in return, they found out that having foreigners in UK is very beneficial to the economy.

 The HEPI’s report divided the UK’s financial gains from international students into three categories: fee income, non-fee income and visitors.
-Overall, the UK collected £10.7 billion from international students’ spendings in university fees, while £11.3 billion collected were non-fee incomes and £0.6 billion of earnings came from visitors.
+Overall, the UK collected £10.7 billion from international students’ spendings in university fees, while £11.3 billion collected were from non-fee incomes and £0.6 billion of earnings came from visitors.

 Per an individual, the financial benefits of UK were different depending on their nationality.
 A non-EU international student who pays higher tuition fees and can’t pursue the financial support as their resident or EU peers, normally contributes more.
 According to the HEPI’s report, a non-EU student in 2015/16 brought alongside a profit of £102,000, as opposed to £87,000 from an EU student.
 Their total net economic impact was £68,000 for an EU student and £95,000 for a non-EU student.

 On the other hand, the cost of hosting international students is significantly lower.
 Referring to the Hepi’s figures, in total it cost £2.3 billion to the UK’s budget to host their international student body in 2015/16.
 These costs were mainly associated with student support programs, teaching grants awarded to universities and other public services related to students.
-Similar to the benefits, the cost of hosting of EU international students is lower compared to hosting non-EU students, the report reads.
+Similar to the benefits, the cost of hosting EU students is lower compared to hosting non-EU students, the report reads.
 Typically, hosting EU students it took £1.1 billion to the UK’s economy, as opposed to £1.2 billion spent on hosting non-EU international students.
 However, individually hosting an EU student was more expensive than hosting a non-EU international student.
 This is because EU students enjoy privileges almost equally to resident students.
 The total cost of hosting non-EU international students originated from offering other public student services rather than student support and teaching grants.